 Head of Emerging Market Equities

 In 2022, Emerging Markets (EM) equities had their worst year since the Global Financial Crisis (GFC).
 The MSCI Emerging Markets Index finished down 22% in US dollar terms – the sixth year of negative absolute returns over the past decade.

 In 2023, while growth is likely to slow, equity returns may improve as investors digest the impact of China re-opening, and the diminished shock of higher US rates as we approach the peak of the Fed cycle.
-Inflation is not a concern for EM as the central banks dealt with it sooner, and more decisively than in developed markets.
+Inflation is not a concern for EM; disinflation is kicking in across EM as supply chain and commodity shocks wane.
 Slower growth, disinflation and a peaking Fed rate hike cycle may tempt EM central banks to cut rates, albeit the market will remain wary of premature moves.
 India, Indonesia, Brazil and South Africa don’t have monetary headroom whereas Korea and Taiwan will be heavily driven by the opposing forces of China’s recovery and a slowing global economy.

 MENA (ex-North Africa) had a very strong 2022, due to high energy prices delivering resilience from global woes.
 Regional index weights reached record highs.
 That resilience may continue, spurring the growth diversification story in, for example, Saudi Arabia which saw fresh Initial Public Offerings (IPOs) broadening the equity opportunity set.
 Saudi Arabia is now the MSCI EM Index’s sixth largest country weight at 4%, approaching that of Brazil at 5%, as at 31 December 2022.